-Well, our main job is improving healthcare using innovative diagnostics technologies, for a range of health conditions including heart disease, diabetes, Alzheimer’s disease, cancer and stroke.
+Randox is dedicated to improving healthcare using innovative diagnostic technologies, for a range of health conditions including heart disease, diabetes, Alzheimer’s disease, cancer and stroke.

 Whilst the science is complex, the applications are not.
-Testing such as this takes place every day behind the scenes of GP surgeries and hospitals.
+Diagnostic testing takes place every day behind the scenes of GP surgeries, laboratories and hospitals.

 Around 70% of all medical decisions are based on laboratory results, and so, not surprisingly, we believe that earlier, more accurate and more accessible diagnostics are the key to improving global health and saving lives.